 Notes

-- If you do not have a cast iron skillet, a 9 to 10 inch round deep dish pie pan will work.
+- If you do not have a cast iron skillet, then a 9 to 10 inch round deep dish pie pan will work.
 Baking time may need to be adjusted slightly.

 - Cornbread will keep for 1-2 days in a sealed container at room temperature, up to 1 week in the refrigerator, or frozen for up to 3 months.